 If you cut into the cake and have leftovers, use any remaining frosting to cover the cut section to keep it moist.
 It can be stored in the fridge like this for up to a week.

 Let Me Know What You Think!

-If you try making this Unikitty cake I’d love to hear what think of it!
-Please leave a rating and let me know your thoughts by sharing a comment.
+If you make this unikitty cake recipe, I’d love to hear what you think of it!
+Please leave a rating and comment below.

 Other Recipes You Might Like: